initia-labs/minitswap-hook/README.md

 ### 2. Update the module address in `Move.toml`

-It is highly recommended to use a new address to ensure that minitswap is the only module for that address.
+It's recommended to use a new address for this contract to ensure that minitswap is the only module at this address, avoiding conflicts with other modules.

 ```toml
 [package]